liandrasj/Brazilian-OSH-Data/README.md

 * The datasets are in CSV format.

 ## The raw Compiled dataset
-As the compiled file was too large to be placed in Git, it was stored in Mendeley.
+All the large files were stored in Mendeley.
 Link: https://data.mendeley.com/preview/xbhktrb2d4?a=2f24d70e-7e3c-4cb5-97fa-3b835b893ece